lydiajanewhite/marine_functional_ecology/README.md

 Due to time constraints, response variable names used in the scripts already appear in the spreadsheets, allowing data to be easily pooled.
 The four scripts provide a workflow for analysis and data visualization for Marine Functional Ecology course 2024, covering a range of univariate and multivariate techniques.

-Examples of each type of analysis are given, which you are expected to adapt to other response variables that you have measured during the field course.
+Examples of each type of analysis are given in scripts 1 to 4 in the reports folder, which you are expected to adapt to other response variables that you have measured during the field course.

-Overall goal of the course is to explore differences in carbon stocks, carbon fluxes and the ecological communities which underpin these, between different sites around Tvärminne Zoological Station.
+The overall goal of the course is to explore differences in carbon stocks,  fluxes and the ecological communities which underpin these, between different sites around Tvärminne Zoological Station.

 # Structure

-# Session 1
+## Session 1 - 16hr Friday

 Checking packages
+You can run the 'installing packages' script found in the reports folder.

-Univariate analysis - Kruskal-Wallis test, ANOVA, multiple pairwise-comparisons Scripts 1 & 2
+Univariate analysis - Kruskal-Wallis test, ANOVA, multiple pairwise-comparisons

+We will run script 1 in the reports folder to explore the productivity data from the fucus incubations.

-# Session 2
+## Session 2 - 10am Saturday

-Univariate analysis - correlation (pearsons vs spearmans rank) Multivariate analysis - nMDS, PERMANOVA
+Univariate analysis - correlation (pearsons vs spearmans rank)

+Multivariate analysis - nMDS, PERMANOVA

-Scripts 3 & 4
+We will run scripts 2, 3 & 4 in the reports folder.